 Window functions

-Flink SQL supports aggregation over infinite windows.
-You do not need to explicitly define windows in SQL statements.
-Flink SQL also supports aggregation over a specific window.
-For example, if you want to count the number of users who clicked a URL in the previous minute, you can define a window to collect data about user clicks in the previous minute.
-Then, you can compute the data in the window to obtain the result.
+Flink SQL supports aggregation over infinite windows without explicitly defining windows in SQL statements.
+It also supports aggregation over a specific window.
+For example, to count users who clicked a URL in the previous minute, define a window that collects the last minute of click data and computes the result.

 Flink SQL supports window aggregates and over aggregates.
-This topic describes window aggregates.
-Window aggregates support the windows that are defined based on the following time attributes: event time and processing time.
-The TUMBLE, HOP, and SESSION window functions are supported for each time attribute.
+This topic covers window aggregates.
+Window aggregates use two time attributes — event time and processing time — and support the TUMBLE, HOP, and SESSION window functions.

 Time attributes

-Processing time: the local system time at which the system processes an event.
+• Processing time: the system clock time when Flink processes an event.

-The processing time is generated by Flink and does not exist in your raw data.
-Therefore, you must explicitly define a Processing Time column.
+Processing time is generated by Flink and does not exist in your raw data, so you must explicitly define a processing time column.

 CREATE TEMPORARY TABLE user_clicks(